jeffThompson/PhysicalComputing/Week01_GettingSupplies/README.md

 ***

 ### ASSIGNMENT
-This week, your only task is to get the supplies you'll need for class next week.
+This week, your only task is to get the supplies you'll need for our next class.
 I'm suggesting you get your parts directly from [Adafruit](https://adafruit.com), a wonderful company based in NYC and started by [Limor Fried](https://github.com/readme/podcast/limor-fried-adafruit).
 Adafruit has been an amazing, long-time supporter of the open source hardware community, releasing their own tools and products, and publishing tons of tutorials... plus they're a woman-owned tech company!

 \[ [Link to a list of required supplies](https://docs.google.com/spreadsheets/d/1eFKwcQB5PgZMCaIBkQ6jCpR6jHgA8spqsIOZDBLMFAg/edit?usp=sharing) \]